kaushikpatil2911/Data-Structures-and-Algorithms-Concepts/README.md

 # 🐍 Python Data Structures and Algorithms 🧠

 Welcome to the Python Data Structures and Algorithms repository!
 Here you will find implementations of various data structures and algorithms in Python.
-This repository is intended for educational purposes to help you understand fundamental concepts in computer science and improve your problem-solving skills.
+This repository is intended for educational purposes to help you understand fundamental concepts in computer science and improve your problem-solving skills to crack the interviews.

 ## 📚 Contents